aamirsofi/apis-NestJS-ReactJs-Upload-CSV/FEATURES.md

 - ✅ Dark mode support
 - **Status:** ✅ Fully Implemented

-#### 2. Search in Data Preview Modal
+#### 2. Search in Data Preview Modal ✅

-- Filter rows in the modal by any column
+- ✅ Filter rows in the modal by any column
-- Real-time search as you type
+- ✅ Real-time search as you type (debounced)
-- Highlight matching text
+- ✅ Highlight matching text in search results
+- ✅ Display filtered row count
+- ✅ Clear search button
-- **Status:** Not Started
+- **Status:** ✅ Fully Implemented

 #### 3. Export to Excel